Huntley Project High School: Fire

 On September 18, 2008, an early morning fire destroyed the high school building in Worden.
 The fire destroyed nine classrooms, the home economics room, the library and computer lab, three offices, the high school gym and the band room.
 The concession stand, school trophies and other memorabilia were also destroyed.

 Early reports said the fire was "suspicious" in nature.
 Yellowstone County deputies arrested four teens, all current or former Huntley Project students, in connection with the fire.
 Court records say that the four teens broke into the school, damaged several doors and vandalized the chemistry room and other rooms, broke into a vending machine for snacks and took footballs before leaving the building.
 Court records say the teens later returned to the school and set fires in the chemistry room and an office.

 Gregory Dean Three Fingers, 18, was charged in Yellowstone County Justice Court with arson and burglary.
 He was arraigned on felony charges on September 26, 2008.
 Michael John Victoria II, 16, was charged as an adult in District Court with arson and burglary as well.
 He pleaded not guilty.
 Two younger teens, a boy and girl both aged 14, were cited in youth court in connection with the fire.

-After the fire, students returned to classes in modular buildings moved onto the school campus, which will be used, along with spare rooms in other buildings and around town, as classrooms until a new school can be built.
+After the fire, students returned to classes in modular buildings moved onto the school campus, which were used, along with spare rooms in other buildings and around town, as classrooms until a new school was built.
 The school and campus were insured for more than $6 million.
+A new junior and high school were completed by 2011 for $13.5 million.